mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 In the Portal, hit **New** and then enter **LUIS** in the search box and choose **Language Understanding Intelligent Service**:

 This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside, as well as what pricing plan you'd like.
 The free tier is sufficient for this lab.
 Since LUIS stores images internally at Microsoft (in a secure fashion), to help improve future Cognitive Services Vision offerings, you'll need to _Enable_ Account creation.
-This can be a stumbling block for users in Enterprise environment, as only Subscription Administrators have the right to enable this, but for Azure Pass users it's not an issue.
+This can be an obstacle for users in Enterprise environment, as only Subscription Administrators have the right to enable this, but for Azure Pass users it's not an issue.

 ![Choosing Cognitive Services Details](./resources/assets/cognitive-account-creation.PNG)

-Once you have created your new API subscription, you can grab the key from the appropriate section of the blade, and add it to your list of keys.
+Once you have created your new API subscription, you can grab the key from the appropriate section of the blade and add it to your list of keys.

 ![Cognitive API Key](./resources/assets/cognitive-keys.PNG)

 ### Lab: Adding intelligence to your applications with LUIS

-In the next lab, we will going to create our PictureBot.
+In the next lab, we will create our PictureBot.
 First, let's look at how we can use LUIS to add some natural language capabilities.
 LUIS allows you to map natural language utterances to intents.
 For our application, we might have several intents: finding pictures, sharing pictures, and ordering prints of pictures, for example.
 We can give a few example utterances as ways to ask for each of these things, and LUIS will map additional new utterances to each intent based on what it has learned.

 Navigate to [https://www.luis.ai](https://www.luis.ai) and sign in using your Microsoft account.
 (This should be the same account that you used to create the Cognitive Services keys at the beginning of this lab.)
 You should be redirected to a list of your LUIS applications at [https://www.luis.ai/applications](https://www.luis.ai/applications).
 We will create a new LUIS app to support our bot.

 > Fun Aside: Notice that there is also an "Import App" next to the "New App" button on [the current page](https://www.luis.ai/applications).
-After creating your LUIS application, you have the ability to export the entire app as JSON, and check it into source control.
-This is a recommended best practice so you can version your LUIS models as you version your code.
+After creating your LUIS application, you have the ability to export the entire app as JSON and check it into source control.
+This is a recommended best practice, so you can version your LUIS models as you version your code.
 An exported LUIS app may be re-imported using that "Import App" button.
 If you fall behind during the lab and want to cheat, you can click the "Import App" button and import the [LUIS model](./resources/code/LUIS/PictureBotLuisModel.json).

 From [https://www.luis.ai/applications](https://www.luis.ai/applications), click the "New App" button.
 Give it a name (I chose "PictureBotLuisModel") and set the Culture to "English".
 You can optionally provide a description.
 Click the dropdown to select an endpoint key to use, and if the LUIS key that you created on the Azure portal at the beginning of the workshop is there, select it (this option may not appear until you publish your app, so don't worry if you don't have any).
 Then click "Create".